Mission

 Other Graduation Requirements

-• Oral Comprehensive Exam -- Spring Semester of third year
+- Oral & Written Comprehensive Exam -- Spring Semester of third year

-Before the student is cleared to apply for internship, each student is required to pass an oral comprehensive exam of PsyD content that indicates readiness for internship.
+Before the student is cleared to apply for internship, each student is required to pass an oral and written component of a comprehensive exam of PsyD content that indicates readiness for internship.
 The student will sit before a panel to present a portfolio and be examined by a panel of experts.
 Each student’s work will be evaluated and should reflect psychotherapeutic proficiency; appropriate goal setting; diagnostic understanding; theoretical soundness; diversity awareness, and a biblically-based, holistic approach.
 Please see PsyD Student Handbook for further information

 PSYD9400.
 Oral Clinical Competency Exam (0) (Fee attached)